-Sales of alternative powered vehicles, while currently representing just 5% of all U.S. light-vehicle sales today, are expected to reach 45% by 2035, according to new SEMA Market Research.
+DIAMOND BAR, Calif.
+(Sept.
+8) – Sales of alternative power vehicles, while currently representing just 5% of all U.S. light vehicle sales today, are expected to reach 45% by 2035, according to new SEMA market research.

 Filled with an in-depth outlook on the landscape of alternative power and electrification in the United States, the “Emerging Trends: Electrification, Alternative Power and Advanced Technology” report helps companies understand potential implications for the specialty-equipment industry and how advanced technologies are becoming part of the new vehicle ecosystem.
 Key findings from the report include:

-- While sales are starting to grow, significant hurdles remain, around range, changing, and electrical power generation, in the shift towards more electrified vehicles.
+- While sales are starting to grow, significant hurdles remain--around range, charging, and electrical power generation--in the shift towards more electrified vehicles.